juand-r/EMNLP-2019/README.md

 > Abstract: "...
 In this work we introduce the Generative Style Transformer (GST) - a new approach to rewriting sentences to a target style **in the absence of parallel style corpora**.
 GST leverages the power of both, large unsupervised pre-trained language models as well as the Transformer.
 GST is a part of a larger ‘Delete Retrieve Generate’ framework, in which we also propose a novel method of deleting style attributes from the source sentence by exploiting the inner workings of the Transformer.
 Our models outperform state-of-art systems across 5 datasets on sentiment, gender and political slant transfer.
 We also propose the use of the GLEU metric as an automatic metric of evaluation of style transfer, which we found to compare better with human ratings than the predominantly used BLEU score."

 :heavy_minus_sign: [Domain Adaptive Text Style Transfer](https://www.aclweb.org/anthology/D19-1325.pdf)
-Abstract: "...The proposed models presumably learn from the source domain to: (i) distinguish stylized information and generic content information; (ii) maximally preserve content information; and (iii) adaptively transfer the styles in a domain-aware manner.
+> Abstract: "...The proposed models presumably learn from the source domain to: (i) distinguish stylized information and generic content information; (ii) maximally preserve content information; and (iii) adaptively transfer the styles in a domain-aware manner.
 We evaluate the proposed models on two style transfer tasks (sentiment and formality) over multiple target domains where only limited non-parallel data is available.
 Extensive experiments demonstrate the effectiveness of the proposed model compared to the baselines."

 ## [Text generation and GPT2](#contents)

 These are papers on text generation which are not focused on [style transfer](#style-transfer), [summarization](#summarization) or [machine translation](#machine-translation).

 :boom: [Neural Naturalist: Generating Fine-Grained Image Comparisons](https://www.aclweb.org/anthology/D19-1065.pdf)
+>

 :boom: [Generating Natural Anagrams: Towards Language Generation Under Hard Combinatorial Constraints](https://www.aclweb.org/anthology/D19-1674.pdf)
+>

 :boom: [Denoising based Sequence-to-Sequence Pre-training for Text Generation](https://www.aclweb.org/anthology/D19-1412.pdf)
+>

 :boom: [Judge the Judges: A Large-Scale Evaluation Study of Neural Language Models for Online Review Generation](https://www.aclweb.org/anthology/D19-1409.pdf)
+>

 :boom: [Controlling Text Complexity in Neural Machine Translation](https://www.aclweb.org/anthology/D19-1166.pdf)
+>

 :boom: [See et al., Do Massively Pretrained Language Models Make Better Storytellers?
 (CoNLL)](https://www.aclweb.org/anthology/K19-1079.pdf)
+>

 :boom: [Attending to Future Tokens for Bidirectional Sequence Generation](https://www.aclweb.org/anthology/D19-1001.pdf)
-> Can generate text from BERT!
+> The BISON paper.
+Can generate text from BERT!

 :boom: [How Contextual are Contextualized Word Representations?
 Comparing **the Geometry of BERT, ELMo, and GPT-2 Embeddings**](https://www.aclweb.org/anthology/D19-1006.pdf)
 > See also: Coenen et al., Visualizing and Measuring the Geometry of BERT (2019), (paper: https://arxiv.org/pdf/1906.02715.pdf ; blog post: https://pair-code.github.io/interpretability/bert-tree/).

 :boom: [MoverScore: Text Generation Evaluating with Contextualized Embeddings and Earth Mover Distance](https://www.aclweb.org/anthology/D19-1053.pdf)
+>

 :boom: [Distributionally Robust Language Modeling](https://www.aclweb.org/anthology/D19-1432.pdf)
 > Abstract: "Language models are generally trained on data spanning a wide range of topics (e.g., news, reviews, fiction), but they might be applied to an a priori unknown target distribution (e.g., restaurant reviews).
 In this paper, we first show that training on text outside the test distribution can degrade test performance when using standard maximum likelihood (MLE) training.
 To remedy this without the knowledge of the test distribution, we propose an approach which trains a model that performs well over a wide range of potential test distributions.
 In particular, we derive a new distributionally robust optimization (DRO) procedure which minimizes the loss of the model over the worst-case mixture of topics with sufficient overlap with the training distribution.
 Our approach, called topic conditional value at risk (topic CVaR), obtains a 5.5 point perplexity reduction over MLE when the language models are trained on a mixture of Yelp reviews and news and tested only on reviews."

 :boom: [Select and Attend: Towards Controllable Content Selection in Text Generation](https://www.aclweb.org/anthology/D19-1054.pdf)
+>

 :heavy_minus_sign: [A Modular Architecture for Unsupervised **Sarcasm Generation**](https://www.aclweb.org/anthology/D19-1636.pdf)
 > Presents a new framework for sarcasm generation which take a negative opinion as input (e.g., "I hate it when my bus is late.") and translates it to a sarcastic version (e.g., "Absolutely love waiting for the bus").  *This does not require paired training data*.